ehrrsn7/procedural-programming/cpp/Procedural Programming/ProceduralProgramming Unit 2/output.md

 Answer:
 $\square$
-Please see page 150 for a bint.
+Please see page 150 for a hint.

 ## Problem 12

 Write the pseudocode for a function to display the multiples of 7 under 100 .
 Answer:
 $\square$
-Please see page 148 for a bint.
+Please see page 148 for a hint.

 # Assignment 2.2